yojeero/config_linux/README.md

 ### .icons and .themes

-copy .icons and .themes folders in the home directory extract all them
+copy .icons and .themes folders in home directory
+extract all *.tar.xz archives

 | icons                | themes                            |
 | ---------------------- | ----------------------------------- |